Listen to my voice in the morning, Lord.

 There’s something special about the morning.
 The quietness before all of the day’s hustle.
 The reminder of how we’ve been given another day on earth, another day to choose joy; yet it’s another day to press into God.

-I have found that to start my morning with Jesus (and a cup of coffee) sets the tone for the day ahead.
+I have found that starting my morning with Jesus (and a cup of coffee) sets the tone for the day ahead.
 It’s my protected time to open my Bible with no distractions and truly tune into whatever the Lord wants to say.

 What better way to start your day than with our Heavenly Father.
 I desire His Holy Spirit to teach me more about His word, I desire to be filled and reminded throughout my day, but friends, I desire to know Him better and to seek Him.